Recruitment

 Remember - you have a duty to the rest of the team

-Just remember that while the way you behave in this situation will shape your team’s understanding of you as a person, no one is expecting you to be Superman.
+Just remember that while the way you behave in this situation will shape your team’s impression of you, no one is expecting you to be Superman.
 Once it’s done, explain your reasoning (if appropriate), be open to questions, share any learnings and then move on.

 The emotional and financial cost of a bad hire can be pretty significant, so it's natural to want to move on as quickly as possible.
 Don't do that.
 There’s one more thing you have to do.... the post-game analysis.